harlott/nuclearest-js/README.md

-Nuclearest JS v0.0.1-alpha
+NucleaRest JS v0.0.1-alpha
 ===================

-A modern Javascript rest toolbox!
+A modern Javascript Rest API toolbox!
 ----------

-#### Why Nuclearest Js
+#### Why NucleaRest Js

-Nuclearest will be a set of Javascript rest utilities for SPA applications.
+NucleaRest will be a set of Javascript Rest utilities for SPA applications.